brianzhang2101/Creative-Works-/README.md

 ![](Artisan-Logo.jpg)

 This was an unused pixel art sprite-sheet for a HSC SDD major project.
+Like all my pixel-art I use Aseprite.
 However, I had since changed the project idea and this sprite-sheet was never in proper use inside anything.
 It was originally intended for a "2D Rocket League", but at the time my skill levels were not capable of making such a game.
 The animation does work though, it is clear the flag moves as if wind were blowing on it.

 ![](Bumper-Cars-Side.png)
 ![](Bumper-Cars-Top.png)